gtm logo

-Household employees must be paid at least the highest of the federal, state, or applicable local minimum wage rates.
-In Virginia, the state’s minimum wage rate of $12/hour applies.
-The rate increases to $12.41/hour on January 1, 2025.
+Household employees must be paid at least the highest applicable federal, state, or local minimum wage rate.
+Virginia’s minimum wage rate of $12.77/hour applies.

-Household employees in Virginia are required to be paid at least time and a half for hours worked over 40 in a seven-day workweek.
+Household employees in Virginia must be paid at least time-and-a-half for hours worked over 40 in a seven-day workweek.
 Overtime compensation is not required for live-in employees or when work is performed on a holiday.

-In Virginia, the new employer SUI (state unemployment insurance) rate is 2.50 percent on the first $8,000 of wages for each employee.
+In Virginia, the new employer SUI (state unemployment insurance) rate is 2.50 percent on the first $8,000 of each employee’s wages.
 Employers with previous employees may be subject to a different rate.
 This is an employer-only tax.

 Workers’ Compensation Insurance